-- The best part is that although it is a 52 week challenge, the 52 weeks start from whatever date you sign up.
+- The best part is that although it is a 52-week challenge, the 52 weeks start from whatever date you sign up.
 If you start March 2015, then your membership will last till March 2016.

 3. Can you describe a typical member?

 Good question.
 The typical member tends to be a busy educated woman aware of all the things she “should be doing” and who appreciates a guided nudge that helps her focus on one meaningful thing per week.
-She is the mother, wife and individual motivated to be happier and healthier but who might feel paralyzed by the overwhelming amount of information available.
+She is the mother, wife, and individual motivated to be happier and healthier but who might feel paralyzed by the overwhelming amount of information available.
 She is open-minded about new ideas and excited by self-improvement.
-She cares about others and wants to be involved in something bigger then herself, but needs it to be manageable and doable because she already has a lot on her plate.
+She cares about others and wants to be involved in something bigger than herself, but needs it to be manageable and doable because she already has a lot on her plate.

 4. Great description!
 I am sure many could see themselves in that.
 What are the health benefits one could expect by joining?

 The challenges are meant to improve both physical and mental health.
-We are all busy, so we make sure every challenge added to your plate has purpose.
+We are all busy, so we make sure every challenge added to your plate has a purpose.

 5. Could you please provide a few examples of what a typical challenge would be each week?

 The challenges tend to alternate focuses every other week.
 One week is geared more toward your physical health and another toward your mental health, but we all know how intertwined the two are.
-Examples of the challenges that we have had thus far range from drinking lemon water, setting your cell phone aside for 15 minute timeouts, morning herbal tea, and creating a morning routine.
+Examples of the challenges that we have had thus far range from drinking lemon water, setting your cell phone aside for 15-minute timeouts, morning herbal tea, and creating a morning routine.